 Phone calls and emails provide very little room for different types of interaction between the customer and the company.
 Chat, however, offers far more ways to relay and communicate information than simply giving responses via voice or text.
 Everyone learns in different ways, and over chat, agents can use a number of different methods to resolve customer queries in a way that makes sense to that individual customer.

-Co-browsing is one way that agents can help to resolve complex or technical situations.
+Screen sharing is one way that agents can help to resolve complex or technical situations.
 Especially where agent and customer don’t have shared technical language or understanding, being able to see the other person’s screen helps agents to guide customers through scenarios that would be very difficult to resolve over phone or email.

 Tools like integrated knowledge bases or audio/video chat allow customers to choose interaction options that suit them, increasing engagement and allowing for different degrees of personalized service to suit the customer.